 In January 2013 Help Me Investigate worked with the Birmingham Mail to launch the UK’s first regional newspaper datablog: Behind The Numbers.

-A second version of HelpMeInvestigate.com now focuses on supporting a network of community editors who focus on specific issues.
-These currently include:
+A second version of HelpMeInvestigate.com focused on supporting a network of community editors who focus on specific issues.
+Those included:

 - Help Me Investigate Health